Dr Jim’s Blog: How to use Writing Therapy for business success

 Because, I value my health above all things.
 Without my physical health, I am unlikely to be happy.
 And I am unlikely to be emotionally stable.

 Most people leave their health (physical and mental) to chance, and to the vague belief that there are people who can “fix them up” when they fall apart.
 Sadly this myth is totally misleading.
-Once you’ve ruined your health – from sedentary lifestyle, poor sleep, and inadequate diet (such as one based on junk food, or an unbalanced diet, or too much alcohol [over the government limit], caffeine, sugary foods, gluten, and other toxic substances) – it is then ruined!
+Once you’ve ruined your health – from sedentary lifestyle, poor sleep, and inadequate diet (such as one based on junk food, or an unbalanced diet, or too much alcohol [over the government limit], caffeine, sugary foods, gluten, and other toxic substances) – and/or from long-term conflicted relationships – it is then ruined!
 And a ruined body-brain is a burden to haul through life!

 It takes self-discipline to get on a good diet, and to begin to do regular physical exercise, and to go to bed and have eight hours sleep, without mobile phones or laptops or tablets, and so on.
 But the alternative to developing that self-discipline is a life ruined through serious illness, emotional distress, and early death.